Graham Potter: Brighton & Hove Albion

-2019–20 season

 Potter was appointed head coach of Premier League club Brighton & Hove Albion on 20 May 2019, signing a four-year contract.
 He won his first match 3–0 away to Watford, in what was also his Premier League debut.
 His first home game on 17 August was a 1–1 draw with West Ham United.
-Potter's first defeat in the league was a week later at Falmer Stadium, 2–0 to South Coast neighbours Southampton.
+Potter's first defeat in the league was a week later at Falmer Stadium, 2–0 to south coast neighbours Southampton.

 In the first game back after the COVID-19 league suspension, Brighton achieved their first league double over Arsenal following a 2–1 home victory on 20 June, having also won 2–1 in the reverse fixture earlier in the season.
 His first season saw the club recording their highest points and goals in the Premier League, collecting 41 points and scoring 39, while finishing in 15th (their joint highest finish with the 2017–18 season) after a 2–1 win over Burnley in the last game of the season.

-2020–21 season

 Brighton lost 3–1 at home to Chelsea in their opening game of the 2020–21 season.
 They won their first league match of the season in their second game, beating Newcastle away 3–0.
 Brighton lost 3–2 at home to Manchester United on 26 September; this was Potter's 100th defeat as a manager.

 On 31 January 2021, Brighton beat Tottenham 1–0, their first league win at home since the victory over Arsenal on 20 June 2020.
-Three days later, Potter led Brighton to beat defending champions Liverpool 1–0 at Anfield for the first time in their history – it was also Brighton’s first league win at Liverpool since 1982.
-On 18 May, Brighton came from 2–0 down to defeat champions Manchester City 3–2 for their first league victory over the Sky Blues since 1989.
+Three days later, Potter led Brighton to beat defending champions Liverpool 1–0 at Anfield, Brighton's first league win at Liverpool since 1982.
+On 18 May, Brighton came from 2–0 down to defeat champions Manchester City 3–2, their first league victory over City since 1989.

 Potter's second year in charge of Brighton finished with a record-equalling points tally of 41 points, which they also achieved the season before.
 However, they finished in 16th, a place below the previous season.
-Brighton scored 40 goals in the Premier League, conceding 46, with a minus 6 goal difference and keeping 12 clean sheets, all being new club record statistics for Brighton in the Premier League.
+Brighton scored 40 goals in the Premier League, conceding 46, with a minus six goal difference and keeping 12 clean sheets, all being new club record statistics for Brighton in the Premier League.